Codex Committed to the Wrong Branch (or Straight to main)

 git commit -m "$1"

-Step 6: Recovering when commits already landed wrong
+Recovering when commits already landed wrong

-# Save the bad commits onto a new branch
+# Save the bad commits onto a new branch (this just points a ref at HEAD)

-git branch agent/rescue-$(date +%s)
+git branch "agent/rescue-$(date +%s)"

-# Reset main back to origin/main
+# Reset main back to the remote

 git fetch origin